Core Rules

 Time

-• Rounds: The amount of time it takes to attack and move around in combat. ~6 rounds in a minute
+• Rounds: The amount of time it takes to attack once and move around in combat. ~10 to 15 seconds.

-• Turns: The amount of time it takes to move through a few rooms or explore one in great detail. ~6 turns in an hour
+• Turns: The amount of time it takes to move carefully through a few rooms or explore one in great detail. ~10 to 60 minutes.

-• Watches: The amount of time it takes to explore acres or travel leagues. ~6 watches in a day
+• Watches: The amount of time it takes to explore acres or travel several leagues. ~6 to 10 hours.

-• Cycle: The amount of time it takes to do a project or two and get some rest and relaxation. ~6 cycles in a season
+• Cycle: The amount of time it takes to progress a project or recover from an injury. ~1 to 4 weeks.

 Range and Distance